RichardRosenblat/wave-function-collapse/README.md

 # Wave Function Collapse

-This is a React project that implements the **Wave Function Collapse Algorithm** in a simple application to solve a Sudoku Puzzle.
+This is a React project that implements the **Wave Function Collapse Algorithm** in a simple application to solve a Sudoku puzzle.

 ## What is a Wave Function Collapse Algorithm?

-The WFCA (Wave function Collapse Algorithm) is a way to generate random patterns that *"Make sense"* by following a given set of rules.
+The WFCA (Wave Function Collapse Algorithm) is a way to generate random patterns that *"Make sense"* by following a given set of rules.
-**It is based in fundamental concepts from quantum mechanics!
+**It is based on fundamental concepts from quantum mechanics!
 How cool is that?**
 It looks very complex, but in reality it's quite simple once you understand it's core concepts and the steps that it takes to generate the random patterns.

 ### How does it work